gridbugs/til/til.md

 encoded numbers have typically have values expressed as: `((-1) ^ sign) * (2 ^
 (exponent - 127)) * 1.[mantissa]`.
 The significand part of the value
 (`1.[mantissa]`) can be thought of as `2^-0 + m[22]*2^-1 + ... + m[0]*2^-23`.

+When attaching to a tmux session, passing `-d` (ie. `tmux a -d`) disconnects all other clients from that session.
+This is useful when switching between machines with different screen sizes, as the tmux session will resize such that it fits within the terminals of all attached clients.